ptrsoft/ptr-business-doc/website/process.md

                         3. Actual Development
+Brief:

     Once API is consolidated with test data, API team implement the API specs and UI team will integrate UI with Actual API and PM will review this integration.

 ![alt text](image-9.png)

-Tasks
+Tasks-

 -- Create API source Code in GitHub